HerrKnarz/Playnite-Extensions/README.md

   - Sega Retro
   - Lemon Amiga
   - VGMdb
-- search feature for several sites
-- search for screenshots with configurable resolution
+- (maybe) search for screenshots with configurable resolution

 If you have more ideas for this extension, feel free to suggest them by opening an issue!